The Management Board is responsible for and will oversee the management of the Register of Clinical Technologists.

-2.1 The Management Panel is responsible for and will ensure that RCT data, including the Register, is managed in a suitable manner which takes account of all legal and ethical issues which may prevail at the time.
+2.1 The Management Board is responsible for and will ensure that RCT data, including the Register, is managed in a suitable manner which takes account of all legal and ethical issues which may prevail at the time.

-2.3 From time to time, the Management Panel is responsible for reviewing and updating the criteria for membership of the RCT including the entry criteria, the application form, application guidance notes, assessment criteria, other relevant documentation and the levels of the Registrant fees.
+2.3 From time to time, the Management Board is responsible for reviewing and updating the criteria for membership of the RCT including the entry criteria, the application form, application guidance notes, assessment criteria, other relevant documentation and the levels of the Registrant fees.

-2.6 The Management Panel will actively promote the RCT and the desirability of statutory regulation, to Government, Government agencies and non-Governmental bodies, including the Department of Health, the Health and Care Professions Council, the Academy for Healthcare Science, the NHS, independent healthcare organisations, educational establishments, the medical device industry, other professional bodies and the registers of other professional colleagues.
+2.6 The Management Board will actively promote the RCT and the desirability of statutory regulation, to Government, Government agencies and non-Governmental bodies, including the Department of Health, the Health and Care Professions Council, the Academy for Healthcare Science, the NHS, independent healthcare organisations, educational establishments, the medical device industry, other professional bodies and the registers of other professional colleagues.

 3 Frequency and conduct of meetings

 3.1 The RCT Management Board usually meets 3 times a year in February, June and October.

 3.2 A quorum is five members of the Management Board which must include the Registrar or the Assistant Registrar.